 Warning 3.19.
 In this class, unless explicitly stated otherwise, our asymptotic bounds always count bit operations (as opposed to finite field operations, or integer operations).
 When comparing complexity bounds found in the literature, one must be sure to understand exactly what is being counted.
-For example, a complexity bound that counts operations in finite fields may need to be converted to a bit complexity to get an accurate comparison, and this conversion is going to depend on which finite field operations are being used.
+For example, a complexity bound that counts operations in finite fields may need to be converted to a bit complexity to get an accurate comparison, and this conversion is going to depend on exactly which finite field operations are being used and how the finite fields are represented.